andrefnb/daily-weather/README.md

 To run the project, one needs to execute the following commands in the project root: docker compose up --build -d

+To config the cities which to retrieve data from, the property country_list in the dags/open_weather/config/open-weather.json must be edited
+In order to make open weather API requests, the key must be added as the following file: dags/open_weather/config/weather_api_key.txt